 Cardiac valve surgery: what happens from surgery to aftercare?

-Written by: Mr Ulrich Rosendahl
+Written in association with: Mr Ulrich Rosendahl

 Published: | Updated: 19/02/2020